TianjieZhang1993/DSPS22/README.md

 4. We choose the best 100 fake images to train, then annotate these images also using [CVAT](https://github.com/openvinotoolkit/cvat).
 Put the images and annotation file into the **td5** folder under **cvat** folder.

-- This is the link for the fake images we choose from the all produced images.  https://drive.google.com/drive/folders/1Rg_UjVoAPVt8mSX_NLXREd9ETduR9W1L?usp=sharing
+- This is the link for the [fake road images](https://drive.google.com/drive/folders/1Rg_UjVoAPVt8mSX_NLXREd9ETduR9W1L?usp=sharing) we choose from the all produced images.
-- This is the annotation for the 100 fake images. https://drive.google.com/drive/folders/1_Mnn-SUaA6edrmm8pFcqjPFKBI91u8iY?usp=sharing
+- This is the [annotation file](https://drive.google.com/drive/folders/1_Mnn-SUaA6edrmm8pFcqjPFKBI91u8iY?usp=sharing) for the 100 fake images.

 5. Run the dsps_main.ipynb (the Yolo model provided by the [DSPS](https://github.com/UM-Titan/DSPS))